Suricrasia-Online/International-Shipping/README.txt

 ~$ SAMPLES=10 ./shipping

 This takes 3 seconds on my machine.
 See the .nfo file for render timings on a K1000M and a 980 Ti.
+Please note, it will only render if your screen is at least 1920 pixels wide.